Why should I choose the IB program?

 What is the IB core?

 - IB considers thinking/reflection, research, and service at the core of all learning.
 In order to promote those skills in students, IB requires three core learning pieces for DP students: the Theory of Knowledge course, the Extended Essay, and Creativity, Action, Service (CAS).
-CP students also have core learning pieces including the Personal/Professional Skills course, the Reflective Project, and the Service Project.
+CP students also have core learning pieces including the Personal and Professional Skills course, the Reflective Project, Language Development, and Service Learning.

 Is IB only for students who make straight As?